ThemeZee/occasio/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Kairos is a highly versatile WordPress Theme.
+Kairos is a sleek and modern Blogging & Magazine WordPress Theme.

 == Description ==

-Kairos is a highly versatile WordPress Theme and was specially designed for use with the new WordPress Block Editor.
-The theme supports the latest Gutenberg features and provides different blog layouts and extensive post settings.
-The clean and elegant design is perfect to create all kinds of websites.
-You should really try it!
+Kairos is a sleek and modern Blogging & Magazine WordPress Theme, carefully designed for writers using the Gutenberg Block Editor.
+The theme supports several blog layouts, extensive post settings and various page templates.
+It is also AMP-ready and accessible.
+Start your blog now!
 For more information about Kairos please go to https://themezee.com/themes/kairos/

 == Installation ==